learn-co-curriculum/dsc-gradient-descent-step-sizes/README.md

 ## Summary

-We started this section with saying that we wanted a technique to find a $m$ value that would minimize our RSS, given a value of $b$.
+We started this section by saying that we wanted a technique to find a $m$ value that would minimize our RSS, given a value of $b$.
 We did not want to simply try all of the values of $m$ as doing so would be inefficient.
 Instead, we went with the approach of gradient descent, where we try variations of regression lines iteratively changing our $m$ variable and assessing our RSS to see if we are making progress.

 In this lesson, we focused in on how to know which direction to alter a given variable, $m$ or $b$, as well as a technique for determining the size of the change to apply to one of our variables.
 We used the line tangent to our cost curve at a given point to indicate the direction and size of the update to $m$.
 The further away, the steeper the curve and thus the larger the step we would want to take.
 Appropriately, our tangent line slope would have us take a larger step.
 And the closer we are to the ideal $b$ value, the flatter the tangent line to the curve, and the smaller a step we would take.